Home

 I tried to display a single band image and all I get is a black screen.

 Scroll down and to the right.
-You are parked on the image border.
+You are parked on the black image collar.
+Landsat images are surrounded by a substantial black collar because the satellite path orientation.

 There are seven Landsat bands.
 Which ones do I use?